 The clear night skies blanketed over off-the-beaten-path destinations are staggering.
-The lack of artificial light pollution in these natural locations lends itself to brilliant overhead vistas, and seeing the sparkling lightscapes is a truly moving experience.
+The absence of artificial light pollution in these natural locations lends itself to brilliant overhead vistas, and seeing the sparkling lightscapes is a truly moving experience.
 Here are four places to visit on a warm summer night to view awe-inspiring constellations of stars during your free time.

 The Grand Canyon, Arizona

 The Grand Canyon’s high elevation and clean, dry air make it a perfect place to admire clear nighttime views in the United States.
 While the stars are stunning any time of year, June is one of the best months to visit and scan the sky.
 This is when park rangers and astronomers host a series of “star parties” on the South and North Rims, where visitors can admire constellations and planets through professional telescopes.
 Plus, on moonless nights, the Milky Way is visible to the naked eye.

 Did you know?

 The night sky above the Grand Canyon’s Parashant National Monument is listed as one of only 35 International Dark Sky Parks by the International Dark Sky Association.
 This association recognizes a small number of communities, reserves, parks and sanctuaries with pristine night skies worthy of preservation around the globe.

 Kenya’s vast savanna and varied wildlife amaze during the day, but it’s the starry sky that steals the show at night.
 While you won’t be permitted to go strolling along the Masai Mara after nightfall, stepping outside of your tent at the camps is allowed with a flashlight or a personal escort.
 From admiring the Milky Way to searching for shooting stars, there are so many celestial wonders to marvel at.